Exiles (Marvel Comics): Third Series

 The man once known as Nick Fury recruits champions from alternate universes when a mysterious threat casts its shadow on the multiverse.
 Blink would be joined by a Kamala Khan from a post-apocalyptic reality, Iron Lad, Wolvie and Valkyrie in her journey to save the multiverse.
-The team is later joined by Peggy Carter as the Captain America of her universe, and a reality-reincarnated female version of Bucky Barnes.
+The team is later joined by Peggy Carter as the Captain America of her universe, and Rikki Barnes.

 Weapon X

 First seen in Exiles #5, they are a team that complete missions more ruthlessly than those of the Exiles.
 This team had various members and its roster changed more than the Exiles.
 Weapon X was originally composed of Sabretooth, Kane, Mesmero, Wolverine, Maverick, and Deadpool.

 Weapon X was finally disbanded when the Exiles arrived and both Blink and Gambit received the mission: Weapon X and the Exiles were meant to fight to the death until only six remained.
 Magik, and Hulk were killed by Hyperion, while Firestar killed the Spider, immolating herself in the process.
 Ms. Marvel was killed in battle with Morph and finally, Hyperion was killed thanks to Gambit's sacrifice.
 Instead of six survivors, there were only five: Blink, Mimic, Morph, Sasquatch and Nocturne.

 The Exiles wouldn't meet any member of Weapon X until their visit to the Panoptichron, in which they saw all former members of Exiles and Weapon X placed in stasis in one of the galleries of the Crystal Palace.
 After the Exiles contained the threat of Proteus they went about returning the bodies of the deceased to their native homeworlds, including all former Weapon X members, for proper burials.